boldyshev/kidney-nori/README.md

 **Q:** **Which accuracy metrics you used and why, and what are the resulting metrics' values of your model?** \
 **A:** Average dice coefficient over evaluation samples.
 It is widely used to measure pixel-wise agreement between a predicted segmentation and its corresponding ground truth.
-The best epoch showed ~0.79 Dice score.
+The best epoch showed a Dice score of approximately 0.79.
 However, I noticed that this metric didn't correspond well with the actual accuracy of predicted mask that I observed by eye.
-I shall investigate this issue.
+I plan to investigate this issue.

 **Q:** **What are your suggestions on how you could further improve your model and how we could improve the annotation?** \
 **A:** My suggestion is to improve tubules annotation quality using SAM pretrained model and nuclei annotations using the above U-Net model.
 I plan to:
-- draw bboxes for already annotated (automatically, using available masks) and missing tubules (manually, using CVAT)
+- Draw bounding boxes for already annotated (automatically, using available masks) and missing tubules (manually, using CVAT).
-- predict masks with pretrained SAM using those bboxes as prompts
+- Predict masks with pretrained SAM using those bboxes as prompts.
-- convert SAM predicted masks to CVAT format
+- Convert SAM predicted masks to CVAT format.
-- manually fix the inaccuracies of SAM predictions.
+- Manually correct any inaccuracies in the SAM predictions.

 Example of SAM predictions with bboxes as prompts:
 <div>
 <img src="doc/sam_bboxes.png" width="700"/>
 </div>

-The same can be done for nuclei and brushes.
+The same approach can be applied to nuclei and brushes.
-Having 3-channel masks (tubules, nuclei, brushes) for images we could finetune SAM (and also test some other architecture, e.g. Detectron2, Mask R-CNN, U-Net from Cellpose) end-to-end to predict those 3-channel masks, given multichannel input, say, protein, lipid and LTL channels
+By having three-channel masks (for tubules, nuclei, and brushes) for images, we could finetune SAM (and also test other architectures such as Detectron2 or pretrained U-Net from Cellpose) end-to-end to predict these three-channel masks.
+This could be achieved given a multichannel input, for example, protein, lipid, and LTL channels.

 ## Installation